14 August 2010

 Steve, the homegroup leader of South Africa, would also join us... what an amazing guy as well... such a heart for the participants and such a good leader... another great servant... he would always bring so much joy as well...
 It's a bit far, but I would really like to visit him in South Africa one day...

-But besides our "cabin group", I also had the privilege to know a bit more some other staff...
-Ruven was a real encouragement and I was really touched by his humble heart and passion for God...he's usually called Rabbi Barkan, but he just wanted to be Ruven here :-)... we had really good and meaningful conversations, sharing each others' spiritual journeys, reading the Bible, and sharing about life in general... he really liked the prayer room and I do hope he manages to set up one in the school he teaches in.
+Besides our "cabin group", I also had the privilege to know a bit more about some other staff...
+Ruven was a real encouragement and I was really touched by his humble heart and passion for God...he's usually called Rabbi Barkan, but he just wanted to be Ruven here... we had really good and meaningful conversations, sharing each others' spiritual journeys, reading the Bible, and sharing about life in general... he really liked the prayer room and I do hope he manages to set up one in the school he teaches in.

 here on the right, with Tareq on the left holding one of the kids of their "cabin"- Mark , a really nice kid from South Africa...I also had great times and chats with him...